 As per an estimate, Balochistan has more than 150,000 enterprises, most of which are small and informal service providers catering to local needs.
-These include confectionaries, restaurants, small traders, auto parts vendors, processed/dry fruit
+These include confectionaries, restaurants, small

 12 Scholtz, F. 2002.
 Nomadism and Colonialism in Balochistan 1872-1972.
 Karachi: Oxford University Press.